 A panic attack goes away when the panicky person is no longer afraid of the attack.
-Having a bad panic attack, ten or twelve times in different phobic situations without leaving the situation is usually enough to convince that person that the panic attack does not cause a heart attack, a fall to the ground, or any other loss of control Long before that, the fear of at least certain phobic situations has already disappeared.
+Having a bad panic attack 10 or 12 times in different phobic situations without leaving the situation is usually enough to convince that person that the panic attack does not cause a heart attack, a fall to the ground, or any other loss of control.
+Long before that, the fear of at least certain phobic situations has already disappeared.
 Finally, the phobic continues to experience occasional, very brief panic attacks at increasing intervals until they go away altogether.

 “Not good enough,” I told her.
 “That means that you are still afraid of a possible panic attack in that place.”

 A few months later she began having panic attacks in other restaurants, and soon she was avoiding all restaurants and some other places too.

 A lot of people stop treatment at this point, still avoiding a few places.
 But, under those circumstances, the condition can get worse again.
 When the condition is gone entirely, though, it is really gone.
 Consider these two women who had remarkable experiences after getting better: